-Your advising team is excited to see you at Orientation Week, which will provide a comprehensive orientation to Green River including: placement tests, class registration, campus tour, an overnight camp, and a trip to Seattle.
-It is very important to attend Orientation Week to get off to a good start on your academic journey at Green River College!
+Your advising team is excited to see you at the virtual and in-person Orientation, which will provide a comprehensive overview of Green River including: placement tests, class registration, and a campus tour.
+It is very important to attend Orientation to get off to a good start on your academic journey at Green River College!

 Students who have met the English Proficiency Requirement are eligible to take academic classes in the first quarter.

 Your advisor will assist you with preliminary registration before your arrival.
 Please be sure to complete a **pre-registration form** so your advisor can learn a little about you in advance, and understand what classes interest you.

 Your TOEFL or IELTS score will determine what level of English classes you will take, and what other academic classes you are qualified to register for in your first quarter.
 The approved placement for TOEFL or IELTS is as follows:

 English 081/Read 094